narger-ef/LowMemoryFHEResNet20/notebooks/README.md

 ## Notebooks

-You can find notebooks for different reasons:
+You can find notebooks implementing a plain ResNet20 for different reasons:

 * `ExportingWeights.ipynb`: this shows the procedure used to export the weights of ResNet20, including the masking phase of `K` values